-Spend a nice morning kayaking across lake Nicaragua until you reach the mouth of the Rio Istian.
-The river and swamp lands run across the centre of the isthmus making the island one.
+Spend a lovely morning kayaking across Lake Nicaragua until you reach the mouth of the Rio Istian.
+The river and swamplands run across the centre of the isthmus making the island one.

-Quietly cruising down the river, you can spot caiman taking the sun on the banks, white faced and howler monkeys in the trees and an array of birds that would make any Twitcher twitch.
+Quietly cruising down the river, you can spot caiman taking the sun on the banks, white-faced and howler monkeys in the trees and an array of birds that would make any Twitcher twitch.
 A lovely and relaxed way to take in some of the island’s diverse wildlife.

 Then there is Ojo de Agua (Eye of Water), one of those little oasis’ you will remember every time you dream about an idyllic holiday.

 Ojo De Agua is situated on the north-eastern side of the island’s isthmus.
-It is home to two pools fed by thermal spring water from an underground well in the upper pool.
+It has two pools fed by thermal spring water from an underground well in the upper pool.
 The continuous stream of fresh water flowing through the pools is said to have unique qualities.

-Wooden lounge chairs and gazebos line the shore and a small restaurant overlooks the lush green surrounds.
+Wooden lounge chairs and gazebos line the shore, and a small restaurant overlooks the lush green surrounds.
 Waiters will serve meals and drinks to you poolside.
 Toilets and dressing rooms are provided, making this one of those magic little places where nature blends perfectly with hospitality and service.

-Visit Fascinating Archeological Sites
+Visit Fascinating Archaeological Sites

 Ometepe, with more than 1700 recorded petroglyphs is famous for its pre-Columbian history and is renown as one of the most significant rock art areas in the world.

 Ancient petroglyphs and stone statues or idols can be found all over the island, with some sites containing ceramic urns and utensils.
 It is said the ancient Indians considered Ometepe as the promise land with volcano Maderas being the sacred place of the sun and Concepción being the brother of the moon.